-Reference 1 Sec Tick alignment Notes GPS (optional) 10±15 nanosec Not less than 3 satellites in view as reported by the GPS to establish a fix.
+Reference 1 Sec Tick alignment Notes РТР 75±50 nanosec Each node between the grand master clock and the MJTE must be PTP compliant to deliver this time accuracy.
+The MJTE will not synchronize to an PTP clock on the network when set to function as a PTP Master clock.
+GPS (optional) 15±15 nanosec Not less than 3 satellites in view as reported by the GPS to establish a fix.
 One satellite required to maintain lock.